 - Time is of the essence

 High school students are busy with homework, sports, social engagement with friends, or all of the above.
 Making your high school fundraising activity easy for high school students to participate, without consuming too much time will make it much more appealing to students.
-This is one reason online fundraising has become so popular!
+This is one reason online fundraising has become so popular.

 - High school students love technology

 When kids aren't at practice or running around with friends, chances are they are checking email, downloading iTunes, or updating their Facebook page.
 This is often when they are most attentive and happy.
-DoJiggy online fundraising software tools allow students to personalize their own page, upload photos or videos, set goals, and track their success against other students, making it a fun, interactive and competitive environment.
+DoJiggy peer-to-peer fundraising software tools allow students to personalize their own page, upload photos or videos, set goals, and track their success against other students, making it a fun, interactive and competitive environment.
 Cool!